Information for students and jobseekers with disability

 To find out more, visit the JobActive website.

 Transition to Work

-To find your local Transition to Work provider visit the Find a Provider page on the jobactive website or view the list of successful Transition to Work service providers.
+To find your local Transition to Work provider, visit the Find a Provider page on the jobactive website or view a list of successful Transition to Work service providers.

 myfuture is Australia’s national online career information and exploration service that assists career planning, career pathways and work transitions. myfuture provides information and support for career development for individuals, and for those who support or influence career choices.

-RecruitAbility is an Australian Government scheme which aims to attract and develop applicants with disability and also facilitate cultural changes in selection panels and agency recruitment.
+RecruitAbility is an Australian Government scheme which aims to attract and develop applicants with disability, and facilitate cultural changes in selection panels and agency recruitment.